A clustering-based reinforcement learning approach for tailored personalization of e-Health interventions: Experimental Setup

+In this section we discuss the parameter setup for the HeartSteps generative model.
+To be able to compare our methods with \cite{zhu2017group}, we adopt the same parameters.
+For our experiments with the HeartSteps generative model, we select $K = 5$ for the number of groups with each $N_k = 20$ users leading to a total of $100$ users per group and $500$ across all groups.
+The variance parameters of the Gaussian distributions used to sample noise are 1 for $\sigma_{r}$ and $\sigma_{s}$ and 0.01 for $\sigma_{\beta}$.
+Furthermore, other parameters have the following values: $p = 3$, and $q = 4$.
+Finally, the basic $\beta$'s are set in functions~\ref{eq:beta_1}, \ref{eq:beta_2}, \ref{eq:beta_3}, \ref{eq:beta_4}, and \ref{eq:beta_5}.
+Similar to \cite{zhu2017group}, the number of timesteps $T$ was set to 100 with an evaluation method that averages the long run rewards of all users over a trajectory of length 4000 simulated elements.

-\subsection{Algorithm Setup}
+\subsection{\bf Algorithm Setup}

-In our simulator environment we instantiate several aspects of our general algorithmic setup from Section 2.
+In our simulation environment, we instantiate several aspects of our general algorithmic setup from Section 3.

-\subsubsection{State}
+\subsubsection{State.}

-As features (i.e. $\vec{\phi}(s_u)$) we use: i) the current time (hours), ii) the current week day ($0$-$6$), iii) whether the user has already worked out today (binary), iv) fatigue level (numerical), and v) which activities were performed in the last hour (six binary features).
+As features (i.e. $\vec{\phi}(s_u)$) we use: i) the current time (hours), ii) the current weekday ($0$-$6$), iii) whether the user has already worked out today (binary), iv) fatigue level (numerical), and v) which activities were performed in the last hour (six binary features).
 All these features are realistically observable through sensor information, or inferable.

-\subsubsection{Reward}
+\subsubsection{Reward.}

-The reward function $R_u$ consists of three components.
-If an intervention is sent and the user accepts it, the immediate reward is $+1$ (otherwise $-0.5$).
-A second reward component is obtained when the user finishes exercising, where the exact reward value is scaled relative to the length of the exercise.
-A third component is related to the fatigue level of the agent: higher levels result in small negative reward which \emph{shape} the intervention strategy such that it does not overstimulate the user with exercises.
+The reward function $R_u$ determines the goal of optimization and consists of three components.
+If an intervention is sent and the user accepts it, the immediate reward is $+1$ (otherwise $-1$).
+A second reward component is obtained while the user is exercising, where the exact reward value is scaled relative to the length of the exercise ($+0$ per $\Delta t$) and when the user finishes exercising ($+10$).
+A third component is related to the fatigue level of the agent at each hour of the day: higher levels result in a small negative reward ($-0.1$ per unit of fatigue per hour) which \emph{shape} the intervention strategy such that it does not overstimulate the user with exercises.

-\subsubsection{Default policy}
+\subsubsection{Default policy.}

 The first part of a simulation run is a \emph{warm-up} phase of seven days where interventions are driven by a \emph{default policy} which sends one intervention per day to each user at random between $9$:$00$h and $21$:$00$h.
 This allows us to perform exploration and to generate traces for clustering.